kotdanissimo/OBS-video-capture/README.md

   ## Prerequisites
 Make sure you have OBS Studio installed and the obs-virtualcam plugin enabled to use OBS as a virtual camera.

-Additionally, ensure you have the OpenCV library installed: pip install opencv-python
+Additionally, ensure you have the required dependencies installed using one of the following commands:

+pip install -r requirements.txt

+or

+pip install opencv-python